 EN 13CrMo4-5’s dual resistance (chaleur + corrosion) makes it a top choice for European projects in harsh environments.
 Here are its key uses:

-- Vaisseaux de pression: Offshore sour gas reactors and high-temperature chemical vessels—handles 10,000–16,000 psi and mild H₂S, compliant with EN 13445.
+- Pressure Vessels: Offshore sour gas reactors and high-temperature chemical vessels—handles 10,000–16,000 psi and mild H₂S, compliant with EN 13445.

 3. Manufacturing Techniques for EN 13CrMo4-5 Pressure Vessel Steel

-- Acier:
+- Sidérurgie:

 - Roulement:

-- Traitement thermique (Mandatory Normalization + Tremper):
+- Traitement thermique (Mandatory Normalization + Trempe):

-- Normalization: Plates are heated to 900 - 960 ° C, held for 45–90 minutes (based on thickness), then air-cooled.
+- Normalization: Plates are heated to 900 – 960 °C, held for 45–90 minutes (based on thickness), then air-cooled.
 This evens out the microstructure for consistent strength.

 - Usinage & Finition: